todvora/cfg-compile/readme.md

 With the right Maven setup, following steps take places during ```mvn package``` of the root project:

-- ```compile``` phase of *Codegen* source codes - prepaires Parser, Generator, Main
+- ```compile``` phase of *Codegen* source codes - prepaires [Parser](https://github.com/todvora/cfg-compile/blob/master/codegen/src/main/java/cz/tomasdvorak/codegen/parser/ConfigurationParser.java), [Grammar](https://github.com/todvora/cfg-compile/blob/master/codegen/src/main/java/cz/tomasdvorak/codegen/parser/ConfigurationGrammar.java), [Generator](https://github.com/todvora/cfg-compile/blob/master/codegen/src/main/java/cz/tomasdvorak/codegen/generator/ClassesGenerator.java) and [Main](https://github.com/todvora/cfg-compile/blob/master/codegen/src/main/java/cz/tomasdvorak/codegen/Codegen.java)
 - ```generate-sources``` phase of *MyApp*, where Codegen.Main is executed and all configuration classes are generated from provided config file, then everything persisted
 - ```compile``` phase of *MyApp* is executed, with already available Configuration sources
 - ```test``` phase of *MyApp* is executed, when compilation succeeds
 - ...

-The root project doesn't have any sources and serves only as an aggregator project.
+The root project doesn't have any sources and serves only as an [aggregator project](https://maven.apache.org/pom.html#Aggregation).
 Two subprojects are needed to separate compile phases of Parser/Generator and actual application sources.
 [Exec Maven Plugin](http://www.mojohaus.org/exec-maven-plugin/) executes the Generator.Main during ```generate-sources``` phase of *MyApp* project, triggering the whole parse-generate-persist chain.

 This project structure also ensures the [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
-Your application only provides a ```*.cfg``` file and receives ready-to-use java classes of them.
+Your application only provides a ```*.cfg``` file and receives ready-to-use java classes from them.
 All the parsing and generating is separated in its own project.
 You can have many apps using the similar configuration files, every app depending on the same *Codegen* project.
 So next time you don't have to [repeat yourself](https://en.wikipedia.org/wiki/Don't_repeat_yourself).

 ### Results
 We are ready, all the infrastructure is prepaired.
 It's time to write our app, that depends on generated *SystemConstants* and *UserConstants*.
 It could be something like: